+NOIE

+from: Presidency

+to: Delegations

 No. Cion prop.: 6342/13 TELECOM 24 DATAPROTECT 14 CYBER 2 MI 104 CODEC 313

-+ ADD1 +ADD2
++ ADD1 + ADD2

-No. prev. doc.: 9757/14 TELECOM 111 DATAPROTECT 69 CYBER 27 MI 419 CSC 103 concerning measures to ensure a high common level of network and information security across the Union
+No. prev. doc.: 7404/14 TELECOM 73 DATAPROTECT 39 CYBER 14 MI 242 CSC 49 CODEC 688

-CODEC 1264

-Subject: Proposal for a Directive of the European Parliament and of the Council
+Subject: Proposal for a Directive of the European Parliament and of the Council concerning measures to ensure a high common level of network and information security across the Union

-- Progress report
+- Draft progress report

 The present report has been drawn up under the responsibility of the Hellenic Presidency.
-It sets out the work done so far in the Council's preparatory bodies, gives an account of the state of play in the examination of the above mentioned proposal and sets out orientations and approaches with a view to the preparation of an amended text of the proposal and to the negotiations with the EP in due course.
+It sets out the work done so far in the Council's preparatory bodies, gives an account of the state of play in the examination of the above mentioned proposal and sets out orientations with a view to the preparation of negotiations with the EP in due course.